MicrosoftDocs/WSL/WSL/wsl-config.md

 `wsl --list --all`
 Lists all distributions, including ones that aren't currently usable.
 They may be in the process of installing, uninstalling, or are in a broken state.

+`wsl --list --running`
+Lists all distributions that are currently running.

 #### Set a default distribution